 Choosing the Civic EX means that you’ll enjoy both greater horsepower and torque as compared to the Corolla SE.
 In addition to superior performance, the Civic outperforms the Corolla across all three fuel economy categories.
 You’ll have a more invigorating drive AND spend less money at the pump when you choose Honda instead of Toyota.

-Standard front fog lights add a stylish accent along with superior visibility in low-light situations.
 Dual-zone air conditioning and a remote start system help ensure that you’ll always ride in complete comfort regardless of the temperature outside of the vehicle.
+A standard power sunroof helps you fill the cabin with fresh air and natural sunlight.
 All three of these great features will require you to step up to a more costly trim level of the Toyota Corolla.

 Interior comfort and versatility are two other reasons to choose the Civic Sedan.
-You’ll easily find your ideal driving position with the standard power 8-way adjustable driver’s seat.
 Both the driver and front passenger can enjoy the heated front seats on chilly mornings.
+A standard blind-spot monitoring system provides an extra layer of confidence and peace of mind when making a lane change.
 Lastly, the Civic EX offers 2 additional cubic feet of cargo capacity to easily accommodate that extra suitcase you considered leaving behind.

 Honda Civic Sedan vs Hyundai Elantra